Plant the Perfect Garden for Native Plants and Pollinators

 3. Encourage Birds

-A healthy ecosystem invites a wide variety of wildlife into it.
+A healthy ecosystem invites a wide variety of wildlife to it.
 Many of your feathered friends will snatch up slugs, snails, grubs, caterpillars, and other pests that destroy garden plants.

 - Select native plants that attract the kind of insects, berries, and seeds that birds eat.
 Learn more about creating a bird-friendly backyard.

-- Put up bird feeders and nesting boxes (including those you have made) to encourage more to visit.
+- Put up bird feeders and nesting boxes (including those you have made yourself) to encourage more to visit.
 See how to choose a bird feeder.

 - Birds also need water.
 Install or make a birdbath for them!
 It should be shallow (1 to 1.5 inches deep) and contain a few small stones or pebbles for birds to rest on.

-- Don’t cut down the flowers of plants like sunflowers and coneflowers in the fall, as their seed heads provide a valuable food source for birds in winter.
+- Don’t cut down the flowers of plants like sunflowers, coneflowers, and black-eyed susans in the fall, as their seed heads provide a valuable food source for birds in winter.

-Using water thoughtfully is a very important part of an eco-friendly landscape—and makes garden and yard so much easier to manage!
+Using water thoughtfully is a very important part of an eco-friendly landscape—and makes both the garden and yard so much easier to manage!
 Here are tips:

 - As advised above, select your plants with care!
 If you have a dry area, consider plants that are more naturally drought-tolerant such as lavender, sedum, Dianthus (“pinks”), and speedwell (Veronica).
 If you have a wet area, consider water-tolerant plants (that don’t mind wet feet) such as perennial iris, canna, and elephant’s ear and cinnamon, marsh, and holly ferns.